zkazy/Unanda/README.md

-# Changelog for v1.2
+# Changelog for v1.2.1
-- Added sprites and darkened improvement icons.
+- Balanced stats of the unique units.

 # Unanda
 Play as the populous Mesopotamian nation, led by Uordus, a ruler shouded in myth and legend.